Bond Fund

 The method of calculation of the 30-Day Standardized Subsidized Yield is mandated by the Securities and Exchange Commission and is determined by dividing the net investment income per share earned during the last 30 days of the period by the maximum public offering price (“POP”) per share on the last day of the period.
 This number is then annualized.
 The 30-Day Standardized Subsidized Yield reflects fee waivers and/or expense reimbursements recorded by the Fund during the period.
 Without waivers and/or reimbursements, yields would be reduced.
 This yield does not necessarily reflect income actually earned and distributed by the Fund and, therefore, may not be correlated with the dividends or other distributions paid to shareholders.
 The 30-Day Standardized Unsubsidized Yield does not adjust for any fee waivers and/ or expense reimbursements in effect.
 If the Fund does not incur any fee waivers and/or expense reimbursements during the period, the 30-Day Standard Subsidized Yield and 30-Day Standardized Unsubsidized Yield will be identical.

-For the third quarter, The Commerce Bond Fund’s return of 4.92% underperformed the Bloomberg US Aggregate Bond Index of 5.20%.
-The Fund’s underweight to mortgage bonds detracted from performance.
-The Fund’s over-weight to corporate contributed to performance.
+For the fourth quarter, The Commerce Bond Fund’s return of -2.86% outperformed the Bloomberg US Aggregate Bond Index of -3.06%.
+The Fund’s overweight to corporate bonds contributed to performance.
+Raising the Fund’s mortgage exposure in the fourth quarter detracted from performance.